Installation

 SLACK_BOT_TOKEN="xoxb-111-222-xxxxx" python myapp.py

-Then retrieve the key with:
+Then, retrieve the key as follows:

 import os